ntu-aris/ntu_viral_dataset/README.md

 ```
 @article{nguyen2022ntu,
-  title={Ntu viral: A visual-inertial-ranging-lidar dataset, from an aerial vehicle viewpoint},
+  title={NTU VIRAL: A Visual-Inertial-Ranging-Lidar Dataset, From an Aerial Vehicle Viewpoint},
   author={Nguyen, Thien-Minh and Yuan, Shenghai and Cao, Muqing and Lyu, Yang and Nguyen, Thien H and Xie, Lihua},
   journal={The International Journal of Robotics Research},
   volume={41},